sjinks/wp-two-factor-auth/readme.txt

 == Screenshots ==

-= This is how the plugin behaves =

 1. The normal login page is not affected
 2. After the first login in page, this is shown and an email with the code is sent to the users email.